 Robust Does the code follow latest standards so that content can be interpreted consistently and reliably by users and their assistive technologies?

 WCAG’s success criteria

-Now, there’s success criteria for each of these principles to ensure, or test, a website’s level of compliance: coming out at either A, AA, or AAA (the latter being the deepest).
-Level AA is the one broadly deemed acceptable adherence by the Department of Justice, and so is the standard most businesses should look to achieve.
+Now, there’s success criteria for each of these principles to ensure, or test, a website’s level of accessibility compliance: A, AA, or AAA — with the latter being the deepest.
+Level A doesn’t offer enough accessibility, and AAA is quite extreme.
+Level AA, however, is the tier broadly deemed ‘acceptable adherence’ by the Department of Justice, and so is the standard most businesses should look to achieve.

 Ensuring ADA compliance: manual audits

-If you have a Shopify store that sells to the US, or you have plans of building one, you’ll need to make sure it’s ADA-compliant.
-No ifs, no buts.
+If you have a Shopify store that sells to the US, or you have plans of building one, you’ll need to make sure it is fully usable.
+You should be proactive in seeking compliance — no ifs, no buts.
 Having a manual audit really is the only way to properly determine this, and without one, you leave yourself vulnerable.
-We always recommend reaching out to the digital accessibility experts at Accessible 360 for this.
-Their team uses a live-user auditing process to help you reach and maintain accessibility — and it’s court-certified.
+We always recommend reaching out to the digital accessibility experts at Accessible360 for this.
+They use a live-user auditing process to help you reach and maintain accessibility, and their work's been court-certified.

 Don’t rely on automated scanning tools

-If you have an existing e-commerce store, a typical manal audit would look something like this:
+If you have an existing e-commerce store, a typical audit process with A360 would look something like this: